mitric-lab/programming_theochem/src/03-molecular_integrals/04-testing_on_molecules.md

 This class is saved in a file called `atom.py`.

 Because we are chemists, we are not satisfied with only atoms.
-We want to combined them into molecules, hence a `Molecule` class is needed.
+We want to combine them into molecules, hence a `Molecule` class is needed.

 ### The `Molecule` Class